 I do not recommend practicing holding your breath for many reasons:

-1 - If done underwater you could pass out and die no matter WHO you are!
+1. If done underwater, you could pass out and die.

-2 - Every second you hold your breath passed a normal breathing cycle is keeping highly oxygenated blood from your brain.
+2. Every second you hold your breath past a normal breathing cycle is keeping highly oxygenated blood from your brain.
 Not healthy.

-3 - You really just need to pass underwater swim test - learn the stroke so you swim fast with the least amount of effort.
-I do 25m pool length in 3-4 strokes.
+3. You really just need to pass an underwater swim test.
+Learn the stroke so you swim fast with the least amount of effort.
+I do a 25-meter pool length in three or four strokes.

-Never swim underwater without life guard or buddy at the pool.
-People die every year practicing this alone - AND even with guards nearby see related articles:
+Never swim underwater without a lifeguard or buddy at the pool.
+People die every year practicing this alone -- or even with guards nearby.

-One last thing, NEVER hyperventilate prior to underwater swimming.
-In fact, the Navy will not allow it for the test - so do not practice it.
-One big inhale/exhale and one last inhale are all you get prior to swimming underwater.
+One last thing.
+Never hyperventilate before underwater swimming.
+In fact, the Navy will not allow it for the test, so don't practice it.
+One big inhale/exhale and one last inhale are all you get before swimming underwater.
 The Navy will teach you this.
-No need to practice it prior to training.
+No need to practice it before training.

-In the big picture of your training, underwater swimming should be something you focus on minimally by learning superior underwater swimming techniques.
-BUT do not push your personal envelope to pre-pass this test on your own without trained medical professionals on the pool deck with you.
+Focus on underwater swimming minimally by learning superior techniques, but do not push your personal envelope to pre-pass this test on your own without trained medical professionals on the pool deck with you.